Using social media to create conversations, understand audience interests, and support co-creation and research participation

 Giving community health workers a space to support and learn from one another

 We continually analyse the reach and engagement with our audiences on social media.
-In 2020-21 we reached over 12 million people, with over 9 million people reached in sub-Saharan Africa.
-There continued to be high engagement from that region, with over 1.17 million content engagements generated by people reacting, commenting, sharing and clicking links in our posts.
+In sub-Saharan Africa alone in 2021/22, we reached more than five million people through our Facebook and Instagram channels.
+There continued to be high engagement from the region, with over 700,000 post engagements generated by people reacting, commenting, sharing and clicking links in our posts.

 We actively moderate all our social media channels to ensure our pages and campaigns remain safe spaces for the vital peer discussions and interactions that help support informed choices on sexual health.